Chapter 7 Bankruptcy Income Limits: Do You Qualify for Debt Relief?

 Special Circumstances Considerations

-• Recent job loss or pay cut
+• Recent job loss or pay reduction

 • Significant medical expenses